hyperledger/besu-docs/docs/Concepts/NetworkID-And-ChainID.md

     the chain ID as part of the transaction signing process to protect against transaction replay attacks.

-For most networks, including MainNet and the public testnets, the network ID and the chain ID are the same, with the network ID defaulting to the chain ID, as specified in the genesis file.
+For most networks, including Mainnet and the public testnets, the network ID and the chain ID are the same, with the network ID defaulting to the chain ID, as specified in the genesis file.

 !!! example "Chain ID in the genesis file"